-\Pricing Zones contain Segments as specified at Schedule E
+^{}Pricing Zones contain Segments as specified at Schedule E as at the Commencement Date

-(d) ARTC will offer the applicable Indicative Access Charges described in section 4.14(c) above to Applicants seeking Coal Access Rights with applicable Indicative Service characteristics.
+(d) ARTC will offer the applicable Indicative Standard Access Charges described in section 4.15(c)4.14(c) above to Applicants seeking Coal Access Rights with applicable Indicative Service characteristics within the Services Envelope.

-4.15 Charge differentiation
+4.154.16 Charge differentiation

-(a) In formulating its Charges for Coal Access Rights other than Coal Access Rights for Indicative Services contracted for under an Indicative Access Holder Agreement, ARTC will:
+- (a) In formulating its Charges for Coal Access Rights other than Coal Access Rights for Indicative Services outside the Services Envelope contracted for under an Indicative Access Holder Agreement, ARTC will: - (i) subject to section 4.15(a)(iii), reflect the commercial impact on ARTC's business of the relative consumption of Capacity and Coal Chain Capacity compared to Indicative Services within the Services Envelope and the logistical impact on ARTC's business of the relative reduction in Capacity and relative reduction in Coal Chain Capacity compared to Indicative Services within the Services Envelope; and - (ii) have regard to a range of factors which impact on its business including: - (A) the Indicative Standard Access Charges for Indicative Services within the Services Envelope; - (B) the particular characteristics of the relevant Service intended to utilise the Access Rights sought, which include axle load, speed, wheel diameter, Train length, origin and destination (including number and length of intermediate stops), departure and arrival times and days of the week; - (C) the commercial impact on ARTC's business which includes: - (aa) the term of the Access Holder Agreement;

-- (i) subject to section 4.15(a)(iii), reflect the commercial impact on ARTC's business of the relative consumption of Capacity and Coal Chain Capacity compared to Indicative Services and the logistical impact on ARTC's business of the relative reduction in Capacity and relative reduction in Coal Chain Capacity compared to Indicative Services; - (ii) have regard to a range of factors which impact on its business including: - (A) the Indicative Access Charges for Indicative Services; - (B) the particular characteristics of the relevant Service intended to utilise the Access Rights sought, which include axle load, speed, wheel diameter, Train length, origin and destination (including number and length of intermediate stops), departure and arrival times and days of the week; - (C) the commercial impact on ARTC's business which includes: - (aa) the term of the Access Holder Agreement; - (ab) the consumption of ARTC's resources; - (ac) the Segments of the Network relevant to the Access Rights sought; - (ad) previously negotiated Charges agreed under the terms of the Undertaking, where relevant, as published by ARTC under section 2.6(b); - (D) logistical impacts on ARTC's business which include: - (aa) the impact on other Services and risk of failure of the endorsed Operator to perform its obligations under the Operator Sub-Agreement; and - (ab) system flexibility; - (E) Capital Contributions or other contributions by the Applicant to ARTC's costs; - (F) the cost of any Additional Capacity; and - (iii) for the purpose of assisting transition between regulatory and contractual arrangements and to remove uncertainty to support investment decisions relating to Trains, charge the same price for the two primary existing services using the Network as at the Commencement Date in accordance with sub-paragraphs (A) and (B) below during the Regulatory Transition Period: - (A) the Charges for the services described in section 4.19(c) as Interim Service 1 and Interim Service 2 in Pricing Zone 1 may be the same, and the Charges for Interim Service 1 and Interim Service 2 in Pricing Zone 2 may be the same,
+- (ab) the consumption of ARTC's resources; - (ac) the Segments of the Network relevant to the Access Rights sought; - (ad) previously negotiated Charges agreed under the terms of the Undertaking, where relevant, as published by ARTC under section 2.7(b); - (D) logistical impacts on ARTC's business which include: - (aa) the impact on other Services and risk of failure of the endorsed Operator to perform its obligations under the Operator Sub-Agreement; and - (ab) system flexibility; - (E) Capital Contributions or other contributions by the Applicant to ARTC's costs; and - (F) the cost of any Additional Capacity; and. - (b) In formulating Charges for Coal Access Rights, notwithstanding that a Service may be within or outside of the Services Envelope, if: - (i) the relevant Service intended to utilise the Access Rights sought operates on the Network and an Other Network; and - (ii) the Other Network is not capable of operating Services that have a maximum axle load or train length that is specified by the Services Envelope;